 - Please be positive and create a warm environment by embracing all of the other families, regardless of differences.

 - Please enjoy yourselves and remember this is only a game.

 WHERE WILL WE PLAY OUR GAMES?

-We will play in a combination of leagues and tournaments.
+Most teams will only play tournaments, but some will also play in leagues.
 AZ Playball is the PONY house league we usually start our fall season with and those games are played at La Casa, Scottsdale Ranch Park and Copper Ridge Elementary.
 It is a great way to knock off the summer rust and get kids in different positions without any pressure.
-Once that ends, we typically do only tournaments for the remainder of the year which includes USSSA, Triple Crown, and Perfect Game and those tournament games are located around the valley.
+Once that ends, we typically do only tournaments for the remainder of the year which includes USSSA, Triple Crown, Baseball Showcase, Five Tool, NCS, PBR, USA, Az Fall Classic and Perfect Game and those tournament games are located around the valley.

 WHERE WILL WE BE PRACTICING?

 It depends on your team, but there will be multiple locations Swarm will be practicing this year.
-For select teams, GCU will be an occasional spot and for all others, most of our outdoor field practices will be right off the 51 at either Roadrunner Park, Sereno Park, Paradise Valley Park or Desert Horizon Park.
-Indoor batting will be at the Cages Facility on Bell, the Hit Factory or the Hitting institute.
+All of our teams will hit at our private indoor facility called The Hive and most of our teams will hold field practices at either Sereno Park, Desert Horizon Park, Paradise Valley Park or Roadrunner.
 Conditioning and bullpens will be both indoors and out and all of these locations will be established before the fall season begins.